ubc-systopia/parsb/README.md

      3. run `parsb` on the given edgelist

 # Compilation and Build
-Follow these instructions if you wish to configure, build, and run `parsb` locally.
+Follow these instructions if you want to configure, build, and run `parsb` locally.
 ## Cloning

 `git clone --recurse-submodules https://github.com/ubc-systopia/parsb.git`